mdn/translated-content/files/ko/web/html/element/input/radio/index.md

 A Boolean attribute which, if present, indicates that this radio button is the currently selected one in the group.

 Unlike other browsers, Firefox by default [persists the dynamic checked state](https://stackoverflow.com/questions/5985839/bug-with-firefox-disabled-attribute-of-input-not-resetting-when-refreshing) of an `<input>` across page loads.
-Use the {{htmlattrxref("autocomplete","input")}} attribute to control this feature.
+Use the [`autocomplete`](/ko/docs/Web/HTML/Element/input#autocomplete) attribute to control this feature.

 ### {{htmlattrdef("value")}}